-In accordance with Minimum Standards for Audits of Oregon Municipal Corporations, we have also issued our report dated December 15, 2021, on our consideration of the City of Florence's compliance with certain provisions of laws and regulations, including the provisions of Oregon Revised Statutes as specified in Oregon Administrative Rules.
+In accordance with Minimum Standards for Audits of Oregon Municipal Corporations, we have also issued our report dated February 10, 2023, on our consideration of the Florence Urban Renewal Agency's compliance with certain provisions of laws and regulations, including the provisions of Oregon Revised Statutes as specified in Oregon Administrative Rules.
 The purpose of that report is to describe the scope of our testing of compliance and the results of that testing, and not to provide an opinion on compliance.

-For Merina+Co Tualatin, Oregon December 15, 2021
+For Merina+Co Tualatin, Oregon